maggnus/quasar-project/README.md

 ## Development

-For development purpose all components can be build and deploy separately to have a more frequently development cycle
+For development purposes, all components can be built and deployed separately to have a more frequent development cycle.

 ### Apply Terraform scripts